Teaching Resources for Embedding Ethics in Mathematics: Exercises, Projects, and Handouts: Exercises: Physics

-where $\lambda = kv/g$.
-Verify that $\lambda$ is nondimensional, and give a physical interpretation of $\lambda$. \item (*) Find asymptotic expressions for $T$ in the limits $\lambda\gg1$ and $\lambda\ll1$. \item Although no analytic form is available for $T$, find an expression for the range $R$ in terms of $T$ and the other parameters. \item Real measurements can never be perfectly accurate or precise.
-Given that $u$, $v$ and $k$ are uncertain, estimate the uncertainty in $T$ and $R$.
+\item Although no analytic form is available for $T$, find an expression for the range $R$ of the projectile (that is, the distance it travels before it lands) in terms of $T$ and the other parameters. \item Real measurements can never be perfectly accurate or precise.
+Given that $u$ is uncertain, estimate the uncertainty in $T$ and $R$. \textit{Hint:} Linearise the equations about the true values by writing $u = u_0 + \delta u$, where $u_0$ is the true value and $\delta u$ is the uncertainty.
+Find an equation relating $\delta T$ and $\delta R$ to $\delta u$.

-Hints: \begin{itemize} \item Treat each parameter separately. \item Linearise the equations about the true values by writing, say, $u = u_0 + u'$, where $u_0$ is the true value and $u'$ is the uncertainty.
-Find an equation relating $T'$ to $u'$. \item Give your answers in terms of relative uncertainties, expressing $T'/T_0$ in terms of $u'/u_0$. \end{itemize} \item (*) What does the drag model assume about the projectile? \item (*) Long-distance projectiles must also account for the rotation of the earth.
-Estimate the lengthscale over which rotation becomes important. \end{enumerate}
+\textit{Extension:} Now, estimate the error if $v_0$ is uncertain i.e. $v_0 = v_{00} + \delta v_{0}$ (you will need to use Taylor expansions to get the error estimate).